-News and Press Releases: Positive media coverage of the school district and its activities is good for the school, its staff, and its students.
-Staff should endeavor to establish and maintain cordial relationships with local media outlets.
-Only individuals who have prior administrative approval may issue press releases or other official communications regarding school activities and events in furtherance of the individual's official responsibilities.
-The superintendent may delegate responsibility for communicating with the media to building principals, the activities director, event sponsors, and other staff on an ad hoc basis.
-Activity sponsors and other staff who are involved in newsworthy activity should submit typed press releases to the office for distribution to the media when noteworthy events have occurred.
+News and Press Releases: Only individuals who have prior administrative approval may issue press releases or other official communications regarding school activities and events in furtherance of the individual's official responsibilities.
+The superintendent may delegate responsibility for communicating with the media to building principals, the activities director, event sponsors, and other staff on an ad hoc basis.Activity sponsors and other staff who are involved in newsworthy activity should submit typed press releases to the office for distribution to the media when noteworthy events have occurred.
 Coaches must communicate with local TV, radio, and print media promptly after matches or games to disseminate the results.
-Communicating with the public, keeping the public informed, and public relations with the community are important tasks.
-News of important and/or interesting events and activities are usually welcomed by the newspapers.